peterddrummond/xspde_matlab/doc/source/api.rst

     *Default:* ``[0, 0, ...]``

     Type of spatial boundary conditions used, set for each dimension independently, and used in the partial differential equation solutions.
-The default option is periodic.
+The default option, or ``0``, is periodic.
 If ``1``,  Neumann boundaries are used, with normal derivatives set to zero.
 If ``2``,  Dirichlet boundaries are used, with field values set to zero.
 Note that in the current xSPDE code, setting non-periodic boundaries requires the use of finite difference type derivatives, without the option of an interaction picture derivative.
 Using Fourier derivatives will automatically make the boundary conditions periodic.

     ::